These brown butter pecan scones are light and crispy and are filled with amazing melt-in-your-mouth flavor.

-Inspired by one of my favorite ice cream flavors, they are the perfect sidekick for a warm cup of coffee on a cold winter morning.
+Inspired by one of the best ice cream flavors, they are the perfect sidekick for a warm cup of coffee on a cold winter morning.

 This page may contain affiliate links.
 I only recommend products that I would use myself.
 I may earn a small commission when you make purchases through these links at no additional cost to you.
 Thank you.
 As an Amazon Affiliate, I earn from qualifying purchases.
 For more information please read my Disclosure Policy.